 Villa de Leyva

 Boyacá is a cultural and historical heart of Colombia.
 It was once the center of the Muisca empire who the Spanish fiercely fought to appropriate their gold.
 The city of Tunja was their empire’s capital.
 Most travelers don’t consider a stop at Tunja though the city does possess an impressive city center with well preserved colonial homes and churches.
-Most travelers only stop at the city’s bus station on a transfer form San Gil or Bogota en route to Villa de Leyva which is just 20 miles to the west.
+Most travelers only stop at the city’s bus station on a transfer from San Gil or Bogota en route to Villa de Leyva which is just 20 miles to the west.

 Villa de Leyva – A National Monument